railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 Units of Measure
 ----------------

-Open ERP supports several units of measure.
+OpenERP supports several units of measure.
 Quantities of the same product can be expressed in several units of measure at once.
 For example you can buy grain by the tonne and resell it by kg.
 You just have to make sure that all the units of measure used for a product are in the same units of measure category.